Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications: Emerging Trends, Future Directions, and Outlook

 \textit{Synthetic biology and nonlocal model development:} Synthetic biology is a multidisciplinary discipline that combines biological, engineering, and computer science ideas to produce synthetic creatures, genetic circuits, and biomolecular systems.
 Nonlocal models give a more complete picture of how biological components interact across distances inside a cell or a population of cells.
 This is especially important when creating synthetic biological systems with complex spatial and temporal relationships.
-These models are used in the construction of gene regulatory networks, allowing long-range interactions to be considered, which improves the accuracy of synthetic biology techniques for regulating gene expression \cite{hasty2000}.
-Furthermore, similar principles are extended to the study of population dynamics to include interactions between cells or animals that occur at a distance, which aids in the design of synthetic ecosystems and the understanding of emergent behaviours \cite{mee2012}.
+These models are used in constructing gene regulatory networks, allowing long-range interactions to be considered, which improves the accuracy of synthetic biology techniques for regulating gene expression \cite{hasty2000}.
+Furthermore, similar principles are extended to the study of population dynamics to include interactions between cells or animals that occur at a distance, which aids in designing synthetic ecosystems and understanding emergent behaviours \cite{mee2012}.
 Nevertheless, wine fermentation involves the complex biochemical and physical processes transforming grapes into wine.
 The process is often characterized by the activities of numerous microorganisms, the consumption of sugars, and the creation of alcohol, carbon dioxide, and other byproducts.
-The dynamics of fermentation can be better understood using numerical modelling, particularly when it is based on integro-differential equations \cite{schenk2022}.
-As research in both domains advances, the incorporation of nonlocal models into synthetic biology adds to the development of novel biological tools, systems, and creatures with better spatial and temporal functions.
+Fermentation dynamics can be better understood using numerical modelling, particularly when it is based on integro-differential equations \cite{schenk2022}.
+As research in both domains advances, incorporating nonlocal models into synthetic biology adds to developing novel biological tools, systems, and creatures with better spatial and temporal functions.